voltpop/vp-website/index.markdown

   overlay_image: /assets/images/boltfist3.jpg

 ---

 VoltPopulous Consulting was founded to help empower small businesses and local organizations to build and maintain an infrastructure that suits their needs as well as the needs of their users.

-We strive to support both our customers and Open Source communities by leveraging our knowledge and experience in Open Source solutions.
+We specialize in Open Source technologies which means that costs stay low without sacrificing any functionality.